AMPA receptor: Synaptic plasticity

 The molecular basis for LTP has been extensively studied, and AMPARs have been shown to play an integral role in the process.

 Both GluR1 and GluR2 play an important role in synaptic plasticity.
-It is now known that the underlying physiological correlate for the increase in EPSP size is a postsynaptic upregulation of AMPARs at the membrane, which is accomplished through the interactions of AMPARs with many cellular proteins.
+It is now known that the underlying physiological correlation for the increase in EPSP size is a postsynaptic upregulation of AMPARs at the membrane, which is accomplished through the interactions of AMPARs with many cellular proteins.

 The simplest explanation for LTP is as follows (see the long-term potentiation article for a much more detailed account).
 Glutamate binds to postsynaptic AMPARs and another glutamate receptor, the NMDA receptor (NMDAR).
 Ligand binding causes the AMPARs to open, and Na+ flows into the postsynaptic cell, resulting in a depolarization.
 NMDARs, on the other hand, do not open directly because their pores are occluded at resting membrane potential by Mg2+ ions.
 NMDARs can open only when a depolarization from the AMPAR activation leads to repulsion of the Mg2+ cation out into the extracellular space, allowing the pore to pass current.
 Unlike AMPARs, however, NMDARs are permeable to both Na+ and Ca2+.
 The Ca2+ that enters the cell triggers the upregulation of AMPARs to the membrane, which results in a long-lasting increase in EPSP size underlying LTP.
 The calcium entry also phosphorylates CaMKII, which phosphorylates AMPARs, increasing their single-channel conductance.